sardisnetwork/docs/intro.md

 Miners pledge SRDX to become validator nodes.
 The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

 ## Cross-Chain
-Assets such as BTC, ETH and stable coins can be mapped to Sardis by an asset bridge.
+Assets such as BNB, ETH and stable coins can be mapped to Sardis by an asset bridge.
 The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Sardis.

 Sardis encourages developers to provide more decentralized cross-chain solution.